wilmercampagna/DigitalConstruction/README.md

-# GruaHomeProject
+# Digital construction web app
-This is the public site for publications of the GRUA researh group from UnivalleUniversity - Colombia
+This is the public site for publications of the Digital Construction researh group from Univalle University - Colombia